-So if we recall what we have read till now, we come to know that ALM is more comprehensive a process and SDLC is a part of the ALM process.
+So, if we recall what we have read till now, we have come to know that ALM is a more comprehensive process, and SDLC is a part of the ALM process.
 Confused?
 Let me make it a bit simpler.

-We all know what is marketing and what is selling.
-The marketing process starts right with the concept of an idea of selling a product/service into the market.
+We all know what marketing is and what selling is.
+The marketing process starts right with the concept of selling a product/service into the market.

 Likewise, ALM is a much broader concept, an umbrella term for developing, governing, maintaining, and finally decommissioning the application.

 While SDLC is concerned about designing the software, ‘the development part of the ALM’.
-All ambiguity cleared now?
+Is all ambiguity cleared now?

-Now that we know what both the cycles do, let’s dive a little deeper into the process of these systems.
+Now that we know what both cycles do let’s dive a little deeper into the process of these systems.

 Application Lifecycle Management is an integrated system of processes and tools that manage the life of an application from conception to its dissolution.

-ALM is more comprehensive a scope than SDLC.
-ALM includes development, governance, maintenance, and finally antiquation of software, while SDLC focuses primarily on the development phase.
+ALM is more comprehensive in scope than SDLC.
+ALM includes development, governance, maintenance, and finally, the antiquation of software, while SDLC focuses primarily on the development phase.

 In order to understand the process of ALM, let’s understand the operations of an ALM tool.